 If you really just want to get some extra nutrition in them, then by all means hide those veggies!
 My preference is that you can make recipes like this where the veggie is a little bit less intimidating, but still talk about what is in them.

-I love making a big batch of muffins and then freezing them for a super quick breakfast or snack.
-I thought I would align the worlds of my favorite smoothie, and a great muffin to make the ultimate breakfast!
-We have parents asking us all of the time to come up with recipes that ‘hide’ fruits and veggies.
-This little muffin has them packed in it!
+I have parents asking us all of the time to come up with recipes that ‘hide’ fruits and veggies.
+I’m totally ok with that!
+This little muffin has veggies them packed in it!
 You may be thinking to yourself that these look questionable, or ‘will my kids eat this?’ or ‘would I even eat this?’.
 The answer is yes!!
 They are moist, sweet, and absolutely delicious!

-There are literally 4 steps to this muffin.
+There just 4 easy steps to this muffin.